michaelesmith/msDateTime/README.md

 What is msDateTime?
 -----------------

-An extension of the PHP native DateTime object to provide convenience methods.
+An extension of the PHP native DateTime object to provide powerful convenience methods.